RobertNimmo26/Toxic-Comments-XAI-Study/README.md

 The focus of this project was to examine how a user's background impacts users' engagement, trust, and understanding of Explainable Artificial Intelligence (XAI) systems.

-Gaining insights into how a user's background can impact the explanation of XAI systems can aid in the development of greater personalised systems tailored to the end user.
-There is emerging evidence that a user's background can affect how users interpret and understand explanations in XAI systems; however, current literature has not identified which user background traits are key to explanations and how they affect explanations in XAI systems.
+Gaining insights into how a user's background can impact the explanation of XAI systems can aid in developing greater personalised systems tailored to the end user.
+There is emerging evidence that a user's background can affect how users interpret and understand explanations in XAI systems; however, are we falling down the rabbit hole of personalisation?

 In this project, we developed and implemented an interactive explanatory debugging prototype that provided explanations for a toxic comment classifier to allow users to understand why predictions were made and to provide feedback back to the XAI system.
 We conducted an online user study on Prolific to investigate how users' background, specifically age, gender, previous experience and the Big 5 personality traits, have on participants' engagement, trust and perceived and actual understanding of the XAI system.